romiaujla/shopping-summary/README.md

 # Shopping Summary
 A Shopping Summary user interface using React & Redux.

+### Source
+- Created following directions in this [video](https://www.youtube.com/watch?v=KLCnTjB0w_o) and customized style in some places to learn bootstrap.
+-

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts